 Carriers often provide credit card systems such as Commdata for cash advances and fuel purchasing.
 Purchasing on a company fuel card often has the benefit of decent fuel savings, too.
 Depending on your owner operator lease agreement, you many be reimbursed for some expenses such as road and bridge crossing tolls.

-Becoming an owner operator, independent with your own truck and trailer, operating authorities, and insurance, comes with it’s perks, but there’s a lot of risk involved too.
+Becoming an owner operator, independent with your own truck and trailer, operating authorities, and insurance, comes with it’s perks.
+But, there’s a lot of risk involved too.
 Slow customer payment is often the norm in the ‘trucking industry’.
-Invoice factoring is a method used by some truckers and trucking companies to expedite payment, although I do not personally recommend it for a one truck operation.
+Invoice factoring is a method used by some truckers and trucking companies to expedite payment.
+However, I do not personally recommend it for a one truck operation.

 Independents don’t have to deal with ignorant, demanding dispatchers, who can really make an owner operator’s life a living hell.
 A miserable, vengeful dispatcher can break an o/o.

-All things considered, I’d highly recommend starting out leased to a carrier and then if you trip across a good deal running your own freight, take a closer look at it then, after you’ve had a chance to get the feel of working as an owner operator.
+All things considered, I’d highly recommend starting out leased to a carrier.
+Then if you trip across a good deal running your own freight, take a closer look at it then, after you’ve had a chance to get the feel of working as an owner operator.

 8. Choose a trucking company to work for, very carefully.